Embattled EPA chief Scott Pruitt resigns amid ethics scandals

 - Circumventing the White House to inflate the salaries of his aides

 Pruitt, however, was not the only EPA bigwig to face ethics questions.
-Deputy administrator Wheeler, now the agency's acting chief, was among 30 federal employees who were allegedly working in violation of Trump's own executive order to keep the government free of former lobbyists.
+Deputy administrator Wheeler, officially on the job since April and now the agency's acting chief, was among 30 federal employees who were allegedly working in violation of Trump's own executive order to keep the government free of former lobbyists.

 Government watchdog group Public Citizen filed an ethics complaint against Wheeler — who worked as a lobbyist for the coal industry as recently as May 2017, according to Bloomberg News — explaining that his employment violated Trump's Executive Order No. 13770, which effectively barred former lobbyists from being appointed, without a waiver, to governmental positions in which they would manage issues they'd lobbied on within the past two years.